How long does it take to build an app?

 The deadline is always a factor when it comes to app development.
 If the deadline is a critical factor, you should expect to pay more to bring on additional developers and designers into the project team.

 It stands to reason: an app with very limited functionality will always be quicker to develop than a fully-featured app.
-Toning down the complexity of your project can really help to bring your product to market quicker.
+Toning down the complexity of your project can help bring your product to market quicker.

 Apps differ from homes in one very real way: an app is not a tangible object.
 Almost every app will require some sort of revision and upkeep, especially once the app is live in the store.